st peter’s basilica

 The cost of the basilica was colossal and indulgences were sold by the church to finance the construction costs.
 The sale of these “purgatory passes” was a major cause of the Protestant Reformation.

-A "cathedral" is latin for chair or seat of a bishop.
+A cathedral is latin for chair or seat of a bishop.
 Bishop is an anglicisation of Episcopus; Latin for overseer or supervisor of priests.
-St. Peter's is the seat of the Bishop or Rome, the supervisor of the Church - the Pope.
-Officially Jesus is the head of the Roman Catholic (and other Christian) Churches, the Pope is the supervisor.
+St. Peter’s is the seat of the Bishop or Rome, the supervisor of the Church – the Pope, from Papa or father.
+Officially Jesus is the head of the Roman Catholic (and other Christian) Churches, the Pope is the administrator.
 There were four episcopal or bishoply sees: Rome, Constantinople/Istanbul, Alexandria and Antioch but as Peter was considered to be buried in Rome, the church in Rome claimed prominence.

 Probably the most famous statue inside St. Peter’s is Michelangelo’s La Pieta.